webpush-wg/webpush-vapid/draft-thomson-webpush-vapid.md

 The `p256ecdsa` parameter includes an elliptic curve digital signature algorithm (ECDSA) public key [FIPS186] in uncompressed form [X9.62] that is encoded using the URL- and filename-safe variant of base-64 [RFC4648] without padding.

+Note that with push message encryption [I-D.ietf-webpush-encryption], this results in two values for the Crypto-Key header field, one with the a `p256dh` key and another with a `p256ecdsa` key.

 Editor's Note: